5th November 2020

 Before hitting the road, it's important to adjust your car – especially if you're not the only one who drives it, as the settings may be different every time you get in.
 Move your chair so you can reach the pedals and see the road, and position your side and rear-view mirrors so you have a good view of the cars around you.

-Distraction has been identified as a contributing factor in 22% of car crashes and near crashes2.
+Distraction has been identified as a contributing factor in 15.9% of car crashes2.
 Making sure your phone is out of reach, your passengers are being sensible, and music playing isn't too loud will help keep your attention on the road and help make sure everyone in your car is safe.

 Stick to what you're comfortable with